Aidar5/nattoeng/docs/source/book/19_ssh_telnet/pexpect.rst

 When calling ``ls -ls`` command, pexpect does not receive an interactive session.
 Command is simply executed and that ends its work.

-Therefore, if you run this command and set invitation in *expect*, there is an error:
+Therefore, if you run this command and set prompt in *expect*, there is an error:

 .. code:: python